Who was Friedrich Nietzsche?

 Nietzsche claims that in society there exists 'creditor-debtor' social relationships, in which one person (the debtor), for whatever reason, owes something to another person (the creditor).
 There also exists, in virtually every society, a tendency to honor and remember their ancestors, especially the founders of the society, and to tell stories in praise of their feats and abilities.
 These two concepts combined to form the idea of ancestors and founders as creditors and descendants as debtors.
 He says people feel they owe a debt to the people who came before them, and this is repaid through various feasts, monuments, and above all obedience to tradition and laws.

-Seem far-fetched?
-Consider America's relationship to its own founders.
+For example, consider America's relationship to its own founders.
 Is it not true that Americans feel indebted to them, seek to carry on their traditions, and build monuments honoring them?
-We even refer to them as our "Fathers"!
+We even refer to them as our "Fathers".
+This is similar to Nietzsche's point here.

 The Internalization of Man